sogolmalek/EIP-x/Readme.md

 To sustain scalability, we propose Stateless Account Abstraction with Two new entities:
 ## 1- State provider:
-this entity consists of Ethereum light clients  providing the latest  state, peer to peer network and  ZK circuit.
+this entity consists of Ethereum light clients  providing the latest  state, peer-to-peer network and  ZK circuit.
 We introduce a decentralized peer-to-peer network with a state provider entity, collaborating to validate and generate ZK-SNARKs proofs for state information.
 A lightweight client verifies proofs and validates state data from the state provider.

 A- ZK-SNARKs for State Proof:
 To provide a trustless and efficient proof of state, we employ ZK-SNARKs, a cryptographic primitive that allows a prover to generate a succinct proof of the validity of a statement without revealing any sensitive information.
 By using ZK-SNARKs, the state provider can